blazaropinto/PDA_Data_Analysis_Python/README.md

-# PDA Data Science Python
+# PDA Data Analysis Python
 Repository with the exercises for the Data Analysis with Python part of the course